Defective Machinery & Workplace Equipment Cause Injuries

 Product Liability Claims: If machinery or equipment is inherently defective by design and injures an employee, an investigation will be necessary.
 A claim can be filed against the manufacturer of the equipment.
 If the machinery is defective through use, and an employer did not maintain or replace it, then there may be claims against the employer for endangering employees.
 Experts will be needed to analyze the injury circumstances and the machines to determine the best course of legal action.

 Employers have a responsibility to maintain equipment.
 It also against the law for an employer to remove or alter safety features on machinery.
 Some instances of employers cutting corners and endangering workers have included the following:

 Workers compensation is available for on-the-job machine injuries: Workers compensation is intended to provide injured workers with prompt medical care and income replacement while they recover.
 Because the process for obtaining the proper Workers’ Compensation benefits in Ohio can be complicated, it can be useful to contact an experienced Ohio labor attorney to assist you in the procedures of filing an initial claim or a denied claim.

-If you have suffered an injury due to defective machinery or equipment at the workplace, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you have suffered an injury due to defective machinery or equipment at the workplace, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.